 Investing in the next generation of talent

 While it is important to have great talent in the early stages of launching a startup, it is also equally important to look to the future.
-Research from McKinsey Global Institute (MGI) suggests that by 2020 (in less than three years!!!) there could be a dearth of as many as 40 million college-educated workers, and the situation by 2050 looks even more bleak.
+Research from McKinsey Global Institute (MGI) suggests that by 2020 (in less than three years!!!) there could be a dearth of as many as 40 million college-educated workers, and the situation by in the future looks even more bleak.